-Locate the adjustment screw on the gauge (see Figure 1) and make adjustments as needed with a screwdriver.
+Locate the adjustment screw on the gauge (see illustration at right) and make adjustments as needed with a screwdriver.
 The adjustment screw is located on the lower right back rim of the gauge.
 You must reach under the portion of the shroud that the gauge is mounted in.